Canadian Federation of Students: Cape Breton University

-In March 2008, students at Cape Breton University held a vote to leave the CFS, with 92% of voting students supporting exiting the organization.
+In March 2008, students at Cape Breton University held a vote to leave the CFS, with 92 per cent of voting students supporting exiting the organization.
 Arguing that the vote failed to follow the organization's bylaws regarding notification of referendums, the CFS declined to recognize the results of the vote.
 After the referendum, the Cape Breton University Students Union (CBUSU) ceased collecting membership fees on behalf of the CFS.
 In 2009, the CFS filed suit for dues owed; further, in 2015 the Ontario Superior Court ordered the CBUSU to pay $293,000 in unpaid membership fees, plus the CFS' legal expenses.
 In August 2015, the CBUSU announced its decision to appeal.
-In September, 2015, a fourth year CBU student delivered a petition to the CBUSU signed by approximately 30% of the CBU student body seeking a new vote on exiting the CFS.
+In September, 2015, a fourth year CBU student delivered a petition to the CBUSU signed by approximately 30 per cent of the CBU student body seeking a new vote on exiting the CFS.
 However, the CFS' bylaws do not allow a member organization to hold an exit referendum while dues remain outstanding.